devmatters/backbone.rocks/readme.md

 Questions, feedbacks and ideas ?
 --------------------------------

-If you have got any questions, feedbacks or ideas, please feel free to contact us via one of these channels:
+If you have got any questions, feedbacks or ideas, please feel free create new issues.

-[google forum](#):  for technical discussions, newbie questions...etc, come and join the community.

-[github issues](#): for problems and bugs found in the source code.

-[email](#): for anything that doesn't fit in aforementioned sites.

 Aside from that, all source code are available on [github](https://github.com/devmatters/backbone.rocks), feel free to fork and send over pull requests.